NEWVectors or files. Pick a path.Start →

 Deepgram

-AI speech recognition platform whose Nova-3 model achieves the lowest word error rate (WER) in independent benchmarks — around 5.7% on clean English speech vs. 8-12% for competitors.
+AI speech recognition platform whose Nova-3 model delivers around 5.3% WER on clean English at a fraction of the price of the accuracy leaders.
+ElevenLabs Scribe and gpt-4o-transcribe now edge it on raw accuracy, but Deepgram remains the best value for high-volume English work.
 Offers real-time streaming with sub-250ms latency and batch transcription at 100x real-time speed.
 Smart formatting adds punctuation, capitalization, and numerals automatically.

 What Sets It Apart